gvwilson/buildtogether.tech/src/conflict/index.md

 game *Ultima Online* [reported][ultima-online-players], "…we asked players what percentage of the player base were degenerate player killers.
 Players responded with 10%.
 The metrics told us the answer was closer to 0.1%."
-These findings and many others tell us that [%i "toxic people!rarity of" %]a small number of people[%/i%] cause a disproportionate amount of grief in our communities (online and otherwise), and that they seem much more common than they are because incidents of abuse and conflict loom large in our memories.
+These findings and many others tell us that a small number of people[%i "toxic people!rarity of" %] cause a disproportionate amount of grief in our communities (online and otherwise), and that they seem much more common than they are because incidents of abuse and conflict loom large in our memories.

 The irony is that *The Walking Dead* and *Mad Max* have it completely backward: when a real disaster strikes, most people actually rise to the occasion.
-As [%b Solnit2010 %] describes, [%i "toxic people!misperception of" %]neighbors don't turn on each other[%/i%] in the aftermath of an earthquake or a hurricane—instead, they are more likely to look out for each other than under normal circumstances.
+As [%b Solnit2010 %] describes, neighbors don't turn on each other[%i "toxic people!misperception of" %] in the aftermath of an earthquake or a hurricane—instead, they are more likely to look out for each other than under normal circumstances.
 That doesn't make for exciting viewing, though, and the powerful have always wanted the rest of us to believe that the only